AST119/Spotify_Music_Suggestion_System/README.md

 ## 🚀 How It Works

-The recommendation system follows a typical machine learning pipeline for unsupervised learning:
+The Suggestion system follows a typical machine learning pipeline for unsupervised learning:

 1.  **Data Preprocessing**:
     * **Frequency Encoding**: Categorical features (like `genre`, `key`, `mode`, `time_signature`) are converted into numerical representations based on their frequency of occurrence in the training data.